-KEY POINT.
+NOTE.
 Reimbursements of business expenses under an accountable arrangement are not reported as taxable income on an employee's Form W-2 or Form 1040, and there are no deductions to claim.
 In effect, the employee is reporting to the church rather than to the IRS.
 This often translates into significant tax savings for the employee.

 An accountable reimbursement arrangement should be established by the church board or congregation in an appropriate resolution.
-In adopting a resolution, pay special attention to the following rules:
+Be sure to condition the reimbursement of any expense on adequate substantiation.
+This will include written evidence for all expenses and receipts for expenses of \$75 or more, and for all lodging expenses, no matter the amount.

-- Condition the reimbursement of any expense on adequate substantiation.
-This will include written evidence for all expenses and receipts for expenses of \$75 or more.
 For most expenses, the evidence must substantiate the amount, date, place, and business nature of each expense.
-The key point is this: A church must require the same degree of substantiation as would be required for a deduction on the minister's income tax return. - Expenses must be substantiated, and excess reimbursements returned to the church, within a reasonable time.
-Expenses will be deemed substantiated within a reasonable time if they are substantiated within 60 days.
-Excess reimbursements will be deemed to be returned to the employer within a reasonable time if they are returned within 120 days.
+The key point is this: A church must require the same degree of substantiation as would be required for a deduction on the minister's income tax return.